 Never eat together as a family.
 Never have family traditions which occur weekly, monthly, or annually that children can look forward to.

 Never listen to your children.
 Talk at them, but not to them.

 Never let your children experience cold, fatigue, adventure, injury, risk, challenge, experimentation, failure, frustration, or discouragement.

 Teach them to “Do as I say – not as I do.”

 Leave the responsibility of spiritual training and development to the schools and church, but don’t teach them at home.

-When confronted with the choice of whether to spend time or money on material pursuit or on a family activity, always choose the material.
+When confronted with the choice of whether to spend time or money on material pursuits or on a family activity, always choose the material.

-Expect your child to achieve, to win, but don’t teach him the principles of life, or living.
+Expect your child to achieve and to win, but don’t teach him the principles of life, or living.
 Let him learn them on his own.

 Take a ‘pick-up pill’ in the morning, followed by a ‘relaxant’ or drink at night.